alskorov/sltcs-private-link/README.md

 ### **Internet Gateway**
-- Attached to the Consumer VPC for internet access via the public subnet.
+- Attached to the Consumer VPC (Bastion Host) for internet access via the public subnet.

 ### **Route Tables**
 - **Provider VPC**: Routes traffic between private subnets and the private link.